darshanbagul/EntityManagement/README.md

 # EntityManagement

-A role based entity management dashboard which helps you organise entity data from variety of fields such as restaurants, retail stores, real-estate brokers, banks,etc.
+A role based entity management dashboard which helps you organise data of entities from variety of fields such as restaurants, retail stores, real-estate brokers, banks,etc.

 The dashboard is equipped with a lot of essential features such as
  - Location based mapping of entities